Finding your edge

 - What unique or rare insights do you have that others don’t?

-It’s likely there are many ideas you could be good at executing, but you should focus on ideas where you have an unfair advantage compared to other founders; the idea where you have an Edge.
+It’s likely there are many ideas you could work on.
+But, you should focus on ideas where you have an unfair advantage compared to other founders.
+Pick the idea where you have an Edge.

 Types of Edge

 There are three types of Edge — Technical, Domain, and Product.
-Most people have one clear strong Edge, with supplementary knowledge and skills in their secondary and tertiary Edges.
+Most people have one clear strong Edge, with knowledge and skills in the other Edges.
 You should use your primary Edge to lead the startup building process.

-We love — and have had a lot of success — funding people who know a lot about a particular technology and want to apply it to hard problems in the real world — even if they’re not yet sure what problem they want to solve.
+We love funding technologists who want to apply their skills to hard problems in the real world .
+Even if they’re not yet sure what problem they want to solve.
 Most people at EF fall into this category.

-Working with specific technologies for a length of time makes it likely that someone will have a Technical Edge.
-Other things that puts people in this category include: having a PhD or postdoc in a technical field; final-year projects focused on a specific technology; experience working on specialised industry applications of technology; a consistent technical theme in your repertoire of side projects.
+Technical Edges have usually worked on a specific technology.
+For example, they have PhD or postdoc in a technical field; final-year projects focused on a specific technology; experience working on specialised industry applications of technology; a consistent technical theme in your repertoire of side projects.

 At EF, we like you to take technical risk.
 This means we like you to build something that’s on the edge of your ability.
 If you have advanced technical depth you should use it to build your startup.
-This may sound obvious, but very few applicants recognise this is their Edge during the interview process.
-It’s surprisingly common to hear field-leading machine learning researchers want to build a ‘better’ dating app.
-Don’t undervalue your skills.
+Very few applicants recognise this is their Edge during the interview process.
+It’s common to hear machine learning researchers want to build a ‘better’ dating app.
+Don’t undervalue your skills and what you can build with them.

-Alex (co-founder of Tractable) graduated from Imperial and during his Masters had worked on a specific application of deep learning related the inspection of polyethylene pipe welds.
-When he joined EF, we helped him to understand how the technology he built could be developed commercially and applied to different industries.
+Alex (co-founder of Tractable) graduated from Imperial and during his Masters had worked on a specific application of deep learning for the inspection of polyethylene pipe welds.
+At EF, we helped him to apply the technology to different industries.
+Tractable is now part of the top 100 AI companies worldwide.
+Watch here.

 Zehan (co-founder of Magic Pony Technology) graduated from Imperial with a PhD in Medical Imaging Computing.
-With help from EF he used the visual processing skills he had learnt from his PhD to develop a groundbreaking solution for video compression, using state of the art machine learning techniques.
+EF helped him to apply the visual processing skills from his PhD to video compression.
+Twitter acquired MPT for a reported $150m.

-If you have multiple years of experience with a certain industry or area, and have spotted problems which exist in specific sectors, you might have a Domain Edge.
-Your deep domain knowledge means you have a unique insight into how a specific industry works.
-It’s likely that you know something that no-one else knows, or have realised something no-one else has realised.
-You probably already have connections and a network in the space that will allow you to quickly test and iterate your idea.
+If you have years of experience with a certain industry, and have insights on how it could be improved, you have a Domain Edge.
+Your insight is something that no-one else has realised.
+You connections and a network that will allow you to test and iterate your idea.

-Gareth (co-founder of AdBrain), had spent eight years working in the mobile advertising space, including four years as part of Google’s Ad team, and knew how difficult it was for advertisers to track users across devices.
+Gareth (co-founder of AdBrain), had spent eight years working in the mobile advertising space and knew how difficult it was for advertisers to track users across devices.
 He met his cofounders at EF and built AdBrain, an artificial intelligence powered cross-device ad platform.

 A Product Edge is a powerful combination of generalist technical skills and a strong product-mindset.
-If you fall into this category it’s likely that you also possess founder traits such as a growth mindset and a high level of personal exceptionalism.
-People who come to EF with a Product Edge can sit at different places along the technical spectrum, but having some knowledge of development and how products are built is essential.
+If you fall into this category you also have founder traits such as a growth mindset and personal exceptionalism.

-Lighter coders may also fall into this category, though usually have some technical product management experience or have played key early roles in growing tech startups.
-Commonly they have also tried starting their own ventures in the past and are all round honeybadgers.
+Often Product Edges have also tried starting their own ventures in the past.
 If you’re a fresh graduate, it’s likely that you’ve played big roles in projects outside of your course.

 Aleksandra (cofounder of Cleo) left her job as a full stack developer at big data company to join EF and had previously worked as a Software Engineer at Google.
 Her experience building scalable and secure software products used by millions of people meant that she was uniquely well positioned to build Cleo — an intelligent assistant for your money — alongside her co-founder who she met on the programme.